rapidsai/rapids.ai/index.md

 {% capture com_right %}
 ## <i class="fas fa-code"></i> RAPIDS APIS and Libraries
+{: .section-subtitle-top}

 RAPIDS is open sourced under the Apache 2.0 open-source license, spanning multiple projects that range from GPU dataframes to GPU accelerated ML algoritms.
 Its also provides native array_interface support, allowing Apache Arrow stored data to be pushed to deep learning frameworks such as PyTorch and Chainer.
-Learn more on the <a class="bold" href="https://rapids.ai/about.html">about page <i class="fas fa-angle-double-right"></i></a>
+Learn more on the <a class="bold" href="about.html">about page <i class="fas fa-angle-double-right"></i></a>

 ## <i class="fab fa-github"></i> Contributing
 Whether you are new to RAPIDS, looking to help, or are part of the team, learn about our contributiong guidelines on the <a class="bold" href="https://docs.rapids.ai/contributing"> docs page <i class="fas fa-angle-double-right"></i></a>